The Guide to Becoming an Effective People Leader

 The way we work has changed - forever.
 Granted, even before the events of 2020, the way businesses operated, employees worked, and leaders led was evolving in response to industry disruptors, globalization, digital innovations, and customer expectations.
 These forces demand agile leaders who are prepared to change direction and tactics at a moment’s notice.
 The speed at which leaders and their teams can do so is defining the winners and losers of this new era.

-In the following guide, you will find a number of topics related to people management today, as well as what skills are needed to effectively manage people and how to develop them.
+In the following guide, you will find a number of topics related to people management today, as well as what leadership skills are needed to effectively manage people and how to develop them.

 Workplace Trends Influencing People Management Skills

 Passively acknowledging the current trends impacting the world of work is not an option for those leading people.
-That’s because these trends are reshaping the rules and expectations of leaders and organizations, and thus changing the people management skills required to succeed.
+That’s because these trends are reshaping the rules and expectations of leaders and organizations, and thus changing the management skills required to succeed.
 As such, here are a few prominent workplace trends currently at play:

 Prior to the pandemic, there was a steady shift towards remote work.
 In Owl Lab’s 2019 State of Remote Work report, it was found that 42% of employees with a remote work option plan to work remotely.
 Flash forward to a study conducted in 2020 by Robert Half Canada, which found that 85% of Canadian workers want the option to keep working from home post-COVID.
 These two studies, conducted a year apart, indicate that a preference towards remote work already existed and the pandemic confirmed it for many on a massive scale.